idpaterson/until-destroy/README.md

 ## Testing the error

-Run `ng build --prod` which will succeed.
-Host the built code with `superstatic dist/until-destroy-jit -c superstatic.json` and note that the app is a blank white screen with console error.
+Run `ng serve --prod --open` which will build properly, but the app shows a blank white screen with console error.

 ## Development server